On this day in 1997, Mariah Carey released the ‘Butterfly’ album.

 In 1998, Mariah embarked on the ‘Butterfly World Tour’ in support of the album, which at that point in her career was the biggest tour she’d ever done.
 Footage of the shows across Asia, Australia and Hawaii was later featured as part of the home video release titled ‘Around The World’.

-To celebrate thirty years of her musical career, Mariah recently reissued the five ‘Butterfly’ era singles digitally with re-recorded remixes and more; ‘Honey‘, ‘Butterfly‘, ‘My All‘, ‘Breakdown‘ and ‘The Roof‘.
-The music videos were also remastered in HD, and the album was reissued on black and gold vinyl.
+In 2020, Mariah reissued the five ‘Butterfly’ era singles digitally with re-recorded remixes and more; ‘Honey‘, ‘Butterfly‘, ‘My All‘, ‘Breakdown‘ and ‘The Roof‘.
+The music videos were remastered in HD, and the album was reissued on black and gold vinyl.

 Watch the music videos: